Photo by Frida Sterenberg.

 straight and asks a lot of questions.
 A high-school dropout, she's not sure how she got the job – but she's been sent by her Australian newspaper right to the heart of the London music scene at the most exciting time in music history: 1967.

 In London, New York and LA, Lola interviews the biggest rock stars of the day, including Jimi Hendrix, Mick Jagger and Janis Joplin.
 But she begins to wonder whether the questions she asks are really a substitute for questions about her parents' past that can't be asked or answered.

 With time, she discovers the question of what it means to be human is the hardest one for anyone - including herself - to answer.

-Drawing on her own experiences as a young journalist, the bestselling author of Too Many Men has created an unforgettable character in the unconventional and courageous Lola Bensky.
-Genuinely funny and deeply moving, Lola Bensky shows why Lily Brett is one of our most distinctive and internationally acclaimed authors.
+Drawing on her own experiences as a young journalist, Lily Brett shows in Lola Bensky just why she is one of our most distinctive and internationally acclaimed authors.